Tips to Avoid Processing Delays with Your Voluntary Correction Program Submission

 - If you’re late for your amendment cycle, check only the single Cumulative List box on Schedule 2 that relates to your cycle.

 - Don’t check boxes to request excise tax waivers unless they actually apply to your VCP submission.
-If they do apply, include an explanation of why you should be granted the waiver.
+If they do apply, include an explanation of why the IRS should grant the waiver.

-4. Form 8950 or Power of Attorney form not signed by the correct person.
-Ensure that the right person signs your forms.
+4. Ensure that the correct person signs your forms.